hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 - **Public** -
   Everything in the blockchain is public.
-  Although the content of the data can be encrypted or deferred to another place (e.g. IPFS)
+  Although the content of the data can be encrypted or deferred to another place (e.g., IPFS)

 - **Permanent** -
   All the information is considered permanent after the `Settlement time`.
-  At the time of writing `k=2160` (36 minutes).
+  At the time of writing, `k=2160` (36 minutes).
-  But after submitting a transaction there is no operation to cancel.
+  But after submitting a transaction, there is no operation to cancel.

 - **Size constraint** -
-  In Cardano, transactions was a max size.
+  In Cardano, transactions were a maximum size.
   So everything related to the transaction itself and the metadata in the PRISM Block containing the events MUST fit within the max size.
-  At the time of writing the max transaction size is `16,384 bytes`.
+  At the time of writing, the max transaction size is `16,384 bytes`.

 - **Cryptographic & quantum-resistant** -
   `CRYPTOGRAPHIC_CURVE` is the key type used for MASTER_KEY and VDR_KEY, which is not considered quantum-resistant.
-  However, the [`did:prism` DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md) like this protocol.
+  However, the [`did:prism` DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md) is like this protocol.
 It has the `ProtoProtocolVersionUpdate` event type that allows marking breaking changes in the specification by an official source.
   This makes it possible to swap in post-quantum signature schemes in the future once standards mature.

 - **Notion of date-time** -
-  All events are associated to a Cardano transaction.
+  All events are associated with a Cardano transaction.
-  Those transaction can be associated with real date-time or a small period of time.
+  Those transactions can be associated with a real date-time or a small time interval.
-  So this notion of real time can be used to prove that some information was available before some a date-time.
+  So this notion of real time can be used to prove that some information was available before a specific date and time.

 ## Document History

 0. Initial draft.
 1. Restructuring the document; Fix typos; Incorporate recommendations from reviews.
 2. Add sections considerations, custom encoding section; Add authors ???; Fix typos.
-10. ??? `VERSION 1.0`- Mark document as stabled.
+10. ??? `VERSION 1.0`- Mark document as stable.

 ## Authors and Contributors